Sallyzhu/sentiment-analysis-twitter/README.md

 ```
 Output dataframe (df2) is defined importing desired columns from tweets dataframe (df).
 Sentiment scores columns are generated applying respective functions to the tweet.
 Final dataframe is output into a .csv file.

-### Limitations / Improvements
+### Limitations
 1. Twitter public APIs restrict getting of tweets up to a maximum of 7 days.
-2. Majority of tweets have geocodes disabled, so it is difficult to mine location-specific tweets.
+2. More than 90% of tweets have geocodes disabled, so mining location-specific tweets may yield less meaningful results.

+### Improvements
-3. Introducing regex to clean tweet text by removing special characters
+1. Introducing regex to clean tweet text by removing special characters.